 Withdrawing from the Semester

-If you are planning to drop your only course or all of your courses for the semester, you will need to withdraw from the semester.
+If you are planning to drop your only course or all your courses for the semester, you will need to withdraw from the semester.
 You will need to follow the withdrawal process and keep several considerations in mind, including the academic and financial impacts of a withdrawal.
 Find more information about withdrawing from the semester.